vikingdata/articles/databases/mysql/info_queries.md

 <a name=files></a>files
 -----

-This tell you if a table is in its own tablespac, general tablespace, or system tablespace. https://dev.mysql.com/doc/refman/8.0/en/general-tablespaces.html
+This tell you if a table is in its own tablespace, general tablespace, or system tablespace. https://dev.mysql.com/doc/refman/8.0/en/general-tablespaces.html